lsfusion/platform/docs/en/NAVIGATOR_statement.md

 - `formName`

-    The [form ID](IDs.md#propertyid) for which the navigator element will be created.
+    The form name for which the navigator element will be created.
+Composite ID.

 - `formElseActionName`

-    The [form or action ID](IDs.md#propertyid) for which the navigator element will be created.
-It is initially assumed that in `formElseActionName` a form is specified, and that only if it is not found an action is specified in `formElseActionName`.
+    The form name or action ID for which the navigator element will be created.
+The platform will first attempt to find a form with that name, and if that fails, it will search for an action with that ID.
 The action must not take any parameters.

-- `options`
+### Options

 - `WINDOW windowName`

     Specifying a [window](Navigator_design.md) in which the element and its descendants will be displayed (unless another window is specified for them).

     - `windowName`

         Window name.
 Composite ID.

+- `insertPosition`

+    Specifying the insertion position of the navigator element.
+It can be specified in one of the following ways:

     - `BEFORE elementName`
     - `AFTER elementName`

-        Specifying that the element must be added or moved before (keyword `BEFORE`) or after (keyword `AFTER`) the specified navigator element.
+        Specifying that the element must be added or moved just before (keyword `BEFORE`) or after (keyword `AFTER`) the specified navigator element.
 The specified element must be a child of the current element.
-If the option is specified in the modify statement, then the element itself must also be a child of the current element.
-Otherwise, the `MOVE` statement should be used.

         - `elementName`

             Navigator element name.
 Composite ID.

     - `FIRST`

+        Keyword indicating that the navigator element should be added or moved to the beginning of the list of child elements of the current element.

+    - `LAST`

+        Keyword indicating that the navigator element should be added or moved to the end of the list of child elements of the current element.

+    - `DEFAULT`

-        A keyword that specifies that the element must be added or moved to first place in the child list of the current element.
-If the option is specified in the modify statement, then the element itself must also be a child of the current element.
+        Keyword indicating that the navigator element should be added or moved in the order of insertion to the list of child elements of the current element.
+This is the default value.

+    If the option is specified in the modify statement, then the element itself must also be a direct child of the current element.
 Otherwise, the `MOVE` statement should be used.

 - `IMAGE fileName`

     Specifying the relative path to the file with the image to be displayed as the icon for the navigator element.

     - `fileName`

         Path to the file.
 String literal.
 The path is relative to the `images` directory.

 ### Examples